 One of the most important things to do is plan your exhibition space.
 Decide how many pieces you want to display and measure the available wall space.
 Remember that you’ll need room for people to move around, so don’t make your space too cramped.

-Once you have an idea of the size of your space, you can start planning where to put each piece.
+Once you know the size of your space, you can start planning where to put each piece.
 Try to create a cohesive display that will flow nicely and give viewers a sense of your overall body of work.

-With a bit of planning, you can create a stunning first exhibition that will wow your viewers and helps you make some sales.
+With some planning, you can create a stunning first exhibition that will wow your viewers and helps you make some sales.